-Prepares qualified electronics and aviation technicians for the FCC commercial general radiotelephone operator license (GROL).
+Prepares qualified electronics and aviation technicians for the Federal Communications Commission (FCC) commercial General Radiotelephone Operator License (GROL).

-■ ELEC 81 - Laboratory Studies in Electronics 1 to 2 Units Technology
+■ ELEC 81 - Laboratory Studies 1 to 2 Units in Electronics Technology

 Advisory: ELEC 50B taken prior or concurrently

 Extended laboratory experience supplementary to that available in the regular program.
 Allows the student to pursue more advanced and complex laboratory projects and experiments.